nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_5/readme.md

 ## Overview

-This module is nearly over, but there’s so much more information available about open science – so our last lesson is for everyone who wants to learn more.
+This module is nearly over, but there's so much more information available about open science – so our last lesson is for everyone who wants to learn more.
 In this lesson, you review ways to start your journey with open science including a list of resources that you can use now.

 ## Learning Objectives